When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Slackening of the muscles around the airway makes it more likely for a person to snore.
 Exercises to strengthen the mouth, tongue, and throat can counteract this, building muscle tone to reduce snoring.

 Anti-snoring mouth exercises have shown most effectiveness in people with mild snoring and usually must be completed daily over a period of two or three months.

 Continuous positive airway pressure (CPAP) machines are one of the most common treatments for sleep apnea in adults.
-They pump air through a hose and a mask and into the airway, preventing it from being obstructed.
-Bi-PAP machines are similar but have different pressure levels for inhaling and exhaling.
-APAP machines are “smart” machines that vary the pressure as needed.
+They pump pressurized air through a hose and a mask and into the airway, preventing it from being obstructed.
+Bilevel positive airway pressure (BiPAP or BPAP) machines are similar but have different pressure levels for inhaling and exhaling.
+Auto-adjusting positive airway pressure (APAP) machines respond to breathing patterns and vary the pressure as needed.

 Wearing a PAP mask may be uncomfortable at first, but most people get used to it and find that using the device noticeably reduces snoring and improves sleep.

 In adults, surgery is rarely the first-line treatment for snoring or sleep apnea, but it may be an option if other approaches are not effective.

 One type of surgery, called uvulopalatopharyngoplasty, widens the airway by adjusting or removing nearby tissue.
 Surgery can also address nasal polyps, a deviated septum, or other blockages of the nasal passages.